marcelare83/azuredevops-good-read/README.md

 > I noticed this when I tried installing the `dotnet-coverage` tool and it said it was already installed but at the same time when trying to use it in a task it said it wasn't installed, leading to a catch-22.
 Restarting the agent solved this issue.

 The solution was taken from [this forum post](https://stackoverflow.com/a/62712205).

+### > Default test result folder location for "DotNetCoreCLI@2" vs. "VSTest@2"
+Note that the "DotNetCoreCLI@2" task puts test results in `$(Agent.TempDirectory)` whereas the legacy "VSTest@2" task puts it in `$(Agent.TempDirectory)/TestResults`.

+This location can be re-configured for the "VSTest@2" using the [`resultsFolder` parameter](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/vstest-v2?view=azure-pipelines#:~:text=resultsFolder%20%2D-,Test%20results%20folder,-string.%20Default%20value).

 ## Code coverage
 ### > Gathering code coverage from parallel jobs